A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Proof of Theorem

-Therefore, maximizing $F$ with respect to the single variable $b\in \left[0,\en\right]$ yields an optimal solution on the boundary of the feasible region, that is, $b^*=0$ or $b^*=\en$.
+Therefore, maximizing $F(\cdot;n)$ with respect to the single variable $b\in \left[0,\en\right]$ yields an optimal solution on the boundary of the feasible region, that is, $b^*=0$ or $b^*=\en$.
 The boundary solutions are

-On the other hand, since $\Delta_{\mathrm{r}} < 0$, then F is maximized when a hypo-fractionated regimen is used, that is, n is set to the minimum number of fractions allowed $n=1$.
-Now to determine the maximum of the two values above we let
+Moreover, since $\Delta_{\mathrm{r}} < 0$, $F(\cdot;n)$ is maximized if a hypo-fractionated regimen is used, that is, n is set to the minimum number of fractions allowed $n=1$.
+Hence, to determine the maximum of the two values above we let